savageyusuff/MobilePose-Pi/OpenCV_Installation_Guide.md

 # OpenCV Installation Guide

-This guide will show you how to install the latest version of OpenCV from source from Raspberry Pi platform.
+This guide will show you how to install the latest version of OpenCV from source at Raspberry Pi platform.

 ## Preparation for install

 First of all, try  ```sudo raspi-config``` and expand your file system.
-After this please reboot your pi.
+After this please reboot your raspi.
 You just need to input ```sudo reboot``` on terminal.
 (If you are using USB memory instead of SD card, you cannot expand file system, but it's ok.
-Please go to next step right below.)
+Please go to next step.)

-Uninstall unneeded things.
+Uninstall unneeded packages.
 ```shell
 sudo apt-get purge wolfram-engine
 sudo apt-get purge libreoffice*